 When will auto loan rates go down?

 There’s no crystal ball regarding interest rates, but experts are cautiously optimistic.
-Some believe we could see a dip in auto loan rates if the Federal Reserve decides to cut rates in 2024 or 2025.
-The Fed has been hiking rates aggressively since 2022 to combat inflation, but if the economy slows down or inflation retreats, it might pivot to rate cuts.
+Some believe we could see a dip in auto loan rates if the Federal Reserve continues to cut rates in 2024 or 2025.
+The Fed has hiked rates aggressively since 2022 to combat inflation, but if the economy slows down or inflation retreats, it might pivot to more rate cuts.
 Still, no one knows when or how much rates will drop, so it’s best to stay informed and be prepared for fluctuations.

 Auto loan rates are closely tied to the Federal Reserve’s interest rate policy, so when the Fed raises or lowers its rates, other borrowing costs – including auto loans – tend to follow.
 However, it’s important to note that even if the Fed cuts rates, lenders may not immediately pass those savings onto consumers.
 The key is understanding how these pieces connect and what factors could influence the rates you see at the dealership.